Giovanna1997/Giovanna1997/README.md

 ###

 <p align="left">Hi there!
 I'm Giovanna Rizkallah, an AI/ML Specialist & Mathematician with a strong foundation in computational science, machine learning, and data-driven problem-solving.
-My expertise lies in AI and mathematical modeling, with hands-on experience in Python, MATLAB, and Julia.
 I am currently based in the United States. </p>

 ###